Ezdev2/ScentLib/docs/RESEARCH.md

 * **Architecture:** Multi-modal alignment (Graph + Time-series).
 * **Innovation:** First open-source "Reverse Scent Design" engine.
 * **Ethics:** Integrated safety-filter based on molecular toxicity prediction.

 ---

-*This protocol serves as the roadmap for the ScentLib AI development during the 2026-2027 Master’s program at UTM.*

----